DougBurke/ds9samp/README.md

 ### Direct access

-If direct access is needed - that is, one where you are required to close down the connection - then you can use
+If direct access is needed - for example you are using a Python notebook and need the connection to last longer than a single cell - then you can use the `start` and `close` routines directly.
+For
+example:

 ```python
 import ds9samp